jsve96/CodeCPD/README.md

 - Methods
 - Sampling methods

 Make sure that you have an installation of Python and R. We choose to create a virtual environment for this repository called venv and some similar solution for R (rlib).
 All neccessary libraries for R are already in the rlib folder.
 Python packages must be installed manually first.
+The workflow is mainly inspired by [TCPDBench](https://github.com/alan-turing-institute/TCPDBench), where we used the Apple, BeeWaggle, Occupancy, and RunLog dataset and metrics.

 ### Set up repo and virtual env to run experiments in python
 Just clone repository and create an virtual environment called vevn first and create result directory